 Take dental X-rays to determine the extent of damage to the tooth, both above & below gums

 Drill & fill the cavity to stop further decay

 Do a true root canal (in some cases) to clean out & seal the tooth & root

 Remove the tooth entirely (in extreme cases) to extract severely diseased teeth

 Prevention strategies include:

 It’s best to teach dogs when they are young to allow dental care at home for a couple of reasons.
-First, you can be sure a puppy has a healthy mouth, which rules out pain as a reason for a dog not tolerating a toothbrush.
+First, puppies mouths are healthy, so pain won’t prevent them from tolerating a toothbrush.
 Second, puppies learn so quickly and easily.
-Make it fun, and you’ll set your dog up for a lifetime of healthy teeth.
+Make it fun and you’ll set your dog up for a lifetime of healthy teeth.